openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 ### Groups: `/v3/groups`

 Group entities represent a collection of Users and are owned by a specific domain.
 As with individual users, role grants explicitly associate groups with projects or domains.
-A group role grant onto a project/domain is the equivilent of granting each individual member of the group the role on that project/domain.
+A group role grant onto a project/domain is the equivalent of granting each individual member of the group the role on that project/domain.
 Once a group role grant has been made, the addition or removal of a user to such a group will result in the automatic granting/revoking of that role to the user, which will also cause any token containing that user and project/domain to be revoked.

 As with users, a group entity without any role grants is effectively useless from the perspective an OpenStack service and should never have access to any resources.
 It is allowed, however, as a means of acquiring or loading users/groups from external sources prior to mapping them to projects/domains.

 Additional required attributes: